reaktoro/reaktoro/docs/markdown/installation.md

 # Installation {#installation}

 In the steps below we show how one can download Reaktoro, build, and install it in Linux and MacOS systems.
 We plan to release binaries (i.e., the libraries already compiled) for Windows soon.
 Please get in touch so we can know how urgent these binaries are for you.

-!!! note ""
-    <i class="fa fa-info-circle"></i> **Note**: Compiling Reaktoro can take some time.
+@note Compiling Reaktoro can take some time.
 This is because it heavily relies on template metaprogramming for efficient vector and matrix calculations, as well as for calculation of partial derivatives of most thermodynamic properties, such as activity coefficients, phase molar volumes, standard Gibbs energies, etc. In addition, it will also compile several third-party libraries, such as [CVODE](https://computation.llnl.gov/casc/sundials/description/description.html#descr_cvode) for efficient solution of ordinary differential equations (ODE), and the geochemical codes [PHREEQC](http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/) and [GEMS](http://gems.web.psi.ch/).
 Compilation of the Python wrappers can also take several minutes, as Boost.Python too relies on template metaprogramming.

 ### Downloading Reaktoro
 Reaktoro's source code is kept in a [Bitbucket repository](https://bitbucket.org/reaktoro/reaktoro).
 If you have `git` installed in your system, then downloading this repository is as easy as running the following command in a terminal: